-Dr. Ruffin is a professor in the Department of English and Foreign Languages at Sam Houston State University.
-He founded and directs Texas Review Press, has published two novels, five collections of stories, four books of essays, seven collections of poetry and edited or co-edited 15 other books.
+Dr. Ruffin was a professor in the Department of English and Foreign Languages at Sam Houston State University.
+He founded and directed Texas Review Press, published two novels, five collections of stories, four books of essays, seven collections of poetry and edited or co-edited 15 other books.
 In 2009, he served as Texas State Poet Laureate.

 | Max Warshauer, Ph.D. |

 Dr. Warshauer is a professor in the Department of Mathematics at Texas State University.
 Warshauer developed the Mathworks Program at Texas State, which engages Texas K-12 students from all backgrounds in doing mathematics at a high level.
 He is a recipient of the Mathematical Association of America Texas Section Distinguished College or University Teaching of Mathematics Award.

 Dr. Augustin is a professor in the Department of Geography at Texas State University.
 He is the author of books on Qatar, the United Arab Emirates, Bolivia, and Texas, and has published articles in The Geographical Bulletin, Social Studies Texan, Texas Parks and Wildlife, and Texas Highways, among others.
 He is the author of Qatar and the United Arab Emirates, published by Grolier Publishing Company.